Wahine disaster 1968

-- Scroll down to the section titled New Zealand Maritime Disasters.
+Look down to the section called New Zealand Maritime Disasters.

 Primary sources are things like letters, images, diaries, and other information created during that time in history or by people who were there.

-This search site focuses on New Zealand history and brings together results from lots of different websites.
+DigitalNZ is a search site that focuses on New Zealand history and brings together results from lots of different websites such as libraries, museums, universities and government sites all at once.
 It has lots of primary sources and the results are grouped by the type of information.

 This is a digitised collection of New Zealand and Pacific texts and includes lots of historical books.
 Here you will be able to find a book published in 1970, two years after the disaster.

 Choose the link to Chapter One to start reading.